Patrick Murray (actor): Early life and career

-Patrick Noel Murray was born in Greenwich on 17 December 1956, to Juana Romero, a Spanish dancer and Patrick Murray, an Irish tunnel miner.
+Patrick Noel Murray was born on 17 December 1956 in Greenwich, London, the son of Juana Romero, a Spanish dancer and Patrick Murray, an Irish tunnel miner.
 He attended St Thomas the Apostle College.
 He started acting in stage plays when he turned 15 after seeing a theatrical agency advert.

 One of his first roles was in the television series The Terracotta Horse, playing the character David Jackson, which earned him some initial recognition.
-In 1977, he appeared in the television play Scum, playing the character Dougan alongside Ray Winston's Carlin.
+In 1977, he appeared in the television play Scum, playing the character Dougan alongside Ray Winstone's Carlin.
 Following the BBC's banning of the broadcast due to excessive violence, its director, Alan Clarke, remade the play into a feature film of the same name in 1979, where Murray was one of the six original cast members to reprise their roles.
 Following this, Murray would continue to make small appearances in films, such as in Quadrophenia (1979) alongside Sting, Toyah Willcox, Michael Elphick and Timothy Spall, in Breaking Glass (1980), and as the bellboy in Curse of the Pink Panther (1983).

 Murray's longest role was as Mickey Pearce in 20 episodes of Only Fools and Horses between 1983–2003, starring alongside David Jason and Nicholas Lyndhurst.
 First mentioned in episodes starting in 1981 before making a physical appearance in the 1983 Healthy Competition, according to Murray, the character was conceived as a "Del Boy-lite".
 Murray was auditioned for the role after producer Ray Butt had noticed him in a television advertisement for Pizza Hut.
 He started working on the show three days after his audition.
 His role as Mickey has since been described as a fan-favourite of the series, and would regularly appear at Only Fools fan conventions; his popularity caused him to make regular appearances in the show up to its finale in Christmas 2003.
 This role led to him being offered a variety of guest appearances in television series such as The Upper Hand, The Return of Shelley, The Bill (in two different roles) and Dempsey and Makepeace, as well as in the 1989 film The Firm, alongside Gary Oldman.
 In 2013, Murray appeared Vikingdom as Alcuin, a wizard saved by the characters Sven (Craig Fairbrass); Brynna (Natassia Malthe); and Yang (Jon Foo).

 In 2015, he made a brief return to acting, featuring in the television series Endeavour, and in the short film The Profession of Violence.
-His final role was as the cockney gangster Frank Bridges in the TV series Conditions, co-starring alongside Fenella Fielding.
+His final role was as the cockney gangster Frank Bridges in the television series Conditions, co-starring along with Fenella Fielding.
 Originally filmed in 2019 during his brief return to acting, the appearance is set to air posthumously as the series has yet to have a release date.